aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/final-project/guidelines/index.md

 - Some references (artworks/projects that are similar to what you would like to do).
 - Initial list of any specific space or technology requirement

-You will present your idea in class on Friday (10/03/2023).
-Also document your proposal on your course site.
+You will present your idea in class on Friday (15/03/2023).

 {{<hint info>}}
 It is ok if your idea changes after this.
 I am expecting it to change or evolve as you learn more about the topic. **You just need a starting point.**